Bracketed cornices on Nelson Street, Lexington. ©Jennifer Law Young

 Preserving the unmatched heritage of Rockbridge County, Lexington and Buena Vista – in particular, its distinguished buildings and rich architectural heritage – has always been our overarching purpose, and we strive to have a major, lasting and tangible impact.
 Learn more about our commitment to this cause through the Lyle-Simpson Preservation Fund and the Facade Grant Program.

-A key long-range HLF initiative is the preservation and restoration of Stonewall Jackson and Evergreen Cemeteries in Lexington and others in Rockbridge County.
+A key long-range HLF initiative is the preservation and restoration of Oak Grove (formerly Stonewall Jackson) and Evergreen Cemeteries in Lexington and others in Rockbridge County.
 Learn more.

 In 2019, HLF, working cooperatively with Rockbridge Historical Society and other local organizations, will celebrate the area’s beautiful barns – a threatened architectural, economic, and social asset.
 Learn more.